Cold Case Files: Vol. 1: Background

 After conquering Hollywood, Onyx return to the scene, emerging from their musical vaults with a new album, Cold Case Files, a 16-track collection of previously unreleased songs executive produced by the members of Onyx and Omar "Iceman" Sharif.
 The collection features underground singles, lost studio recordings from the group's first three albums, and appearances from Method Man, deceased Onyx affiliate X1, and Gang Green.
 According to the group, revisiting these sessions also served as a tribute to fallen soldiers Jam Master Jay, X1, Big DS, and all Onyx affiliates who have passed away in the last five years; some of which are still unsolved murders.

 Fredro's younger brother, Whosane, archived most of the unreleased tracks.
 Sonny Seeza, who served as album supervisor shares, "Whosane was usually in the studio with us and kept all our classic recordings that never made it onto albums in the Onyx music vault; so when the time came to select tracks for Cold Case Files, he had tracks that we didn't even know existed on everything from cassettes, DATs, CDs to 2-inch reels.
 According to Fredro Starr, Onyx has at least 60 tracks, and this is just the first volume of unheard material.
 DJ Infinite, one of Fredro's good friends, came up with the idea to make this album:"...We wanted to put something out for the fans, especially the true Onyx fans.
 DJ Infinite, one of my good friends and associates came up with the idea of doing this album and putting out some of these tracks.
 So my brother Whosane had the cassettes and the DATs saved from back in the days and we just transferred all that into the digital age and now you got the Cold Case album."

 Critical response

-RomanCooper of HipHopDX gave the album three stars out of five, saying "...This album is easily worth copping – if you’re an Onyx fan.
-If you’re not familiar with their music, you’d be much better served scooping up either Bacdafucup or All We Got Iz Us.
-Cold Case Files doesn’t really manage to distinguish itself from common issues associated with compilation albums.
-That being said, even cuts that didn’t make Onyx‘s albums manage to bring you back to the gritty early 1990s.
-With a gem or two nestled among these tracks, fans of that sound may want to check this."
+RomanCooper of HipHopDX gave the album three stars out of five, saying "...This album is easily worth copping – if you're an Onyx fan.
+If you're not familiar with their music, you'd be much better served scooping up either Bacdafucup or All We Got Iz Us.
+Cold Case Files doesn't really manage to distinguish itself from common issues associated with compilation albums.
+That being said, even cuts that didn't make Onyx's albums manage to bring you back to the gritty early 1990s.
+With a gem or two nestled among these tracks, fans of that sound may want to check this.".

+Tika Milan of AllHipHop.com gave the album 5.5 stars out of 10, noting that many of the songs sound so similar that if you don't pay attention, it's hard to tell where one ends and the other begins.
+The production is built on simple basement beats: a drum machine, a few keyboard chords, and a looped sample or two.